whoismissing/whoismissing.github.io/_posts/2017-06-29-test-site-launched.md

 ---
 layout: post
-title: "test site"
+title: "Sources"
 date: 2017-06-29
 ---

-Hopefully this works.
+Will be updated